pDommalapati/Variable-Transformation-for-Mutual-Fund-Regression/README.md

 This helped me understand whether the data was skewed or had extreme values that could throw off a model.

 2) Hunting for the best transform
-For AvgSalary, I tested common fixes—log, square-root, and Box-Cox—guided by how the data looked on histograms and scatterplots.
+For AvgSalary, I tested common fixes,log, square-root, and Box-Cox,guided by how the data looked on histograms and scatterplots.
 I measured improvement by comparing the correlation coefficient before and after each tweak.

 3) Repeating for BoardMem